hradaysadrani/python_projects/Water Drinking Reminder/README.txt

-This code is about reming PC user to drink water every 1 hour.
+This code is made using Python programming language which reminds PC user to drink water every 1 hour.